yostane/cours-java/tutorials/java-cli.md

 ...
 ```

-Regarding which JDK to install, there are plenty of choices.
+We note that there are plenty of choices.
-The general and logical recommendation for me is to use the latest LTS release and a distribution which provides the best balance of features (license, community, performance, security updates, etc.).
+My general recommendation is to use the latest LTS release and a distribution which provides the best balance of features (license, community, performance, security updates, etc.).
-In this regard, I sometimes use Zulu JDK or Temurin JDK.
+In this regard, I use either Zulu JDK or Temurin JDK.
 This seems to be in-line with
-[whichjdk.com](https://whichjdk.com/) which recommends to use [Adoptium Eclipse Temurin 21](https://whichjdk.com/#adoptium-eclipse-temurin) (which superseeds adoptopenjdk) at the time of writing where Java 21 is the current LTS.
+[whichjdk.com](https://whichjdk.com/) which recommends to use [Adoptium Eclipse Temurin 21](https://whichjdk.com/#adoptium-eclipse-temurin) (which superseeds adoptopenjdk).
+Please note that Java 21 is the current LTS at the time of writing.

 So let's install Temurin with scoop `scoop install temurin21-jdk` or with SDKMAN! `sdk install java 21.0.1-tem`.
+Once done, you can immediatly check that with a `java --version` that the setup was successul.

 ## Projects managers

-In this section, I recommend two tools to create and manage Java projects from the command line.
+In this section, I'll show three tools for creating and managing Java projects from the command line.

 ### JBang

 [JBang](https://www.jbang.dev/) is one of the simplest and easiet ones to get started with Java.
-It allows to create self-contained source-only projects.
+In fact, it allows to create self-contained source-only projects.
+This means that a JBang project can fit in a single Java (or Kotlin) file.

 It also provides [an AppStore](https://www.jbang.dev/appstore/) feature which allows to run java projects shared by the community very easily.
 ⚠ Of course, every script must be verified before runnning it on your machine.

-To summarize, JBang is particularly adapted for education, for small projects or try available java tools throug its AppStore (as long as we make sure they are safe beforehand).

 JBang can be installed on Windows with [scoop](https://scoop.sh/): `scoop install jbang`, or on macOS and Linux with [SDKMAN](https://sdkman.io/) `sdk install jbang`.